RayBytes/minehut-file-watcher/README.md

 --minehutpath=<remote path>
 Set the path of the file you want to update remotely

+--download=<remote path>
+Download a file from the minehut server

 After setting the above persistent config values, use mh-watch <file> (--minehutpath=<remote path>).
 ```